acend/cilium-basics-training/content/en/docs/09/_index.md

 ## Task {{% param sectionnumber %}}.2: Enable Cluster Mesh on both Cluster

-Now lets enable the Cluster Mesh using the `cilium` CLI on both Cluster:
+Now let us enable the Cluster Mesh using the `cilium` CLI on both clusters:

 {{% alert title="Note" color="primary" %}}
-Altough so far we used Helm up install & update cilium, enabeling Cilium using Helm currently has some bugs, therefore we use the `cilium` CLI to achieve this task.
+Although so far we used Helm to install and update Cilium, enabling Cilium using Helm currently has some bugs, therefore we use the `cilium` CLI to achieve this task.
+TODO: Clarify which bugs?
 {{% /alert %}}

 ```bash